 Years of Experience

-For those with one to four years of experience, median paychecks reach about $10.30 per hour.
-The largest slice of the Fry's Food and Drug Stores workforce (36 percent) has been working for five to nine years and earns, on average, approximately $13.46 per hour.
+Workers who have been with the company for more than one year but less than five can make about $10.30 per hour on average.
+The largest slice of the Fry's Food and Drug Stores workforce (36 percent) has been working for five to nine years and earns, on average, $13.46 per hour.

 Certifications and Degrees

-The highest-paying skill to have in this role seems to be Retail Pharmacy; employees claiming this as part of the toolbox earn a median of $14.75 per hour.
-A common skill in Fry's Food and Drug Stores' work force is Customer Service; a strong majority of survey participants report using it on the job.
-Other skills in demand are Data Entry, Order Inventory, and Cash Handling.
+The highest-paying skill in this position seems to be Retail Pharmacy; individuals who report it as part of the repertoire have a median income of about $14.75 per hour.
+A skill that is commonly seen around here is Customer Service; a fair number deem it necessary for work.
+Other top skills include Data Entry, Order Inventory, and Cash Handling.

 Benefits and Perks